mjgordon/kuka-rpi-controller/readme.md

 ## Usage

 After plugging in the pi, the status LED will turn yellow when ready.
 Select the program number using the dial, and push it down to select.
+Tool numbers can be found in the 'tools.txt' file.
 The status LED will turn green when the program is ready.
+Pressing the dial after this will toggle the board lights on or off.

 Do not unplug the pi when it is running, as this could damage the SD card or other components.
 Press the red button to reboot the pi, or hold it down for five seconds to power it down.
 The status LED will turn red to indicate shutdown, and will turn off when safe to unplug.
 Unplug from the wall side rather than RPi side preferably, to reduce wear on the micro-usb port.
 Finally, always power down the controller before switching switching tools.